VAA1-0/The-project/README.md

 ```bash
 npm run start:electron
 ```

+## User guide
+To understand how the app user interface works, see USER_GUIDE.md.

 ## Licensing

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).